refact0r/gradenight/README.md

 # studentvue

-A little test of [StudentVue.js](https://github.com/StudentVue/StudentVue.js) using SvelteKit.
+A better looking and easier to use version of StudentVue using [StudentVue.js](https://github.com/StudentVue/StudentVue.js).

-The goal is to make a better looking, easier to use version of StudentVue.
+Currently only supports bsd405 logins.